itk-ai/doc_ingestion_router/README.md

 docker compose --profile dev up --build -d
 ```
 This starts a local Tika at http://localhost:9998 and the app container mounting your code.
+Note: The dev Docker Compose profile builds the image with development dependencies (.[dev]) installed via a build-arg.

 Alternatively, run the app directly on your host with auto-reload (requires TIKA_BASE_URL to point to a Tika instance):
 ```bash